Deviant (comics): Delta Network

-The Delta Network, also referred to as the Delta Force (no relation to the real life Delta Force), was the name of a group of Deviants.
-The Delta Network was a group of Deviant warriors who were organized by Warlord Kro.
+The Delta Network, also referred to as the Delta Force, was a group of Deviant warriors who were organized by Warlord Kro.
 When the Avengers were captured by the Deviant priesthood, Kro called the members into action to rescue them.
 Delta Network members included: Ransak the Reject, Karkas, Enigmo, and Donald and Deborah Ritter (the twin children of Thena and Kro).
 The Delta Network appeared only in Avengers #370–371.
 The group was created out of pre-existing characters by Glenn Herdling and Geof Isherwood.

 Skrulls

 The Skrulls are nearly all Deviants who eliminated the other offshoots of their species, leaving only one of the original race (Prime Skrull) and a Skrull Eternal (Kly'bn).

 In other media

 The Deviants made their film debut in Eternals, set in the Marvel Cinematic Universe.
 Kro appears in the film as well, serving as the Deviants' leader.
 They are a monstrous race of near-immortal beings genetically engineered by the Celestials and are the historical enemies of the Eternals, their racial cousins.
 They were engineered to progress and ensure the development of life in the universe by wiping out apex predators on various planets, until they evolved to hunt down and wipe out all life, leading to the creation of the Eternals to stop them.